 At What Age is it Safe to Leave your Kids at Home Alone

-Despite this successful test of their ability to stay home alone, we haven’t allowed it a second time.
-Yet.
-My oldest daughter is almost babysitting age, so we’’ll try again once she turns thirteen and has completed a CPR/first aid course at school.
-Perhaps I sound over-protective, but my daughters tend to fight with each other, and I know my younger ones will test my oldest daughter’s patience the first time she officially babysits them.
-Frankly, I’m putting it off for as long as possible.
-I’m a very paranoid person and tend to imagine all variety of horrific scenarios that could be taking place when I’m not with my children.
-In my mind, I can vividly see the house being flooded, or burning down, or blowing up, or having a tree fall on it, or being swept away in a tornado.
-Yep.
-None of those things could possibly happen if me or my husband were home, but leave the kids, and the universe would immediately conspire to take them down.
+Despite this successful trial, we haven’t allowed it a second time—yet.
+My oldest daughter is almost of babysitting age, so we’ll try again once she turns thirteen and has completed a CPR/first aid course at school.
+Perhaps I sound overprotective, but my daughters tend to fight with each other, and I know my younger ones will test my oldest’s patience the first time she officially babysits.
+Frankly, I’m putting it off as long as possible.
+I’m a very paranoid person, often imagining all sorts of horrific scenarios when I’m not with my children.
+In my mind, I can vividly see the house flooding, burning down, blowing up, or being swept away in a tornado.
+None of these things would likely happen if I or my husband were home, but leave the kids, and the universe would suddenly conspire against them.
 No, thank you.
-And yes, I am nuts.
+And yes, I am a bit nuts.

 Share: